-The Best Way to Remove Bugs From Car Paint
+How to Remove Bugs, Tar, and Sap From Car Paint

 Bugs, tar, and sap are common foils to anyone who likes his or her car to look its best, especially those without a covered place to park in the summer months when it’s hotter and stickier.
-But these substances do not have to mean the end of your car’s shiny, clean look; by properly and regularly engaging in the tasks outlined below, your car can easily beat bugs, tar, and sap.
-In this article, Part 1 explains how to remove bugs from your car, Part 2 tells how to remove sap from your car, and Part 3 describes how to remove sap from your car.
+But these substances do not have to mean the end of your car’s shiny, clean look.

 Regularly washing your car and trying to remove any bugs you notice as soon as possible are some of the best ways to ensure bugs don’t build up and turn into stuck-on stains.
 That being said, some bugs will get past you, so these steps will help you remove those that require a little more elbow grease to remove.

-Let the cleaning solution soak for a bit, maybe ten minutes, then wipe away any bugs with a towel.
+Let the cleaning solution soak for ten minutes, then wipe away any bugs with a towel.
 If the bug spots prove more stubborn, use something tougher like a scrubbing sponge.

-Step 2: Apply a bug removing product to the body of your car.
-These can be found at your local auto store and often come in the form of bug and tar removers, so the bonus is that you might be able to tackle any tar spots with it as well.
+Apply a bug removing product to the body of your car.
+These can be found at your local auto store and often come in the form of bug and tar removers.
 Follow the package directions for how to apply and how long it should sit.

 An alternative bug remover is WD-40.
 You can apply this all over your car instead and leave it to soak for around ten minutes.